Mis à jour : mercredi 17 octobre 2018 15:50

-The revision process to prepare GOTS Version 5.0 and the accompanying Manual for Implementation as well as the list of international stakeholder organsations to be invited to participate was introduced and discussed at the meetings of the Certifiers Council, the Standards Committee and the Advisory Council.
+The revision process to prepare GOTS Version 6.0 and the corresponding Manual for Implementation as well as the list of international stakeholder organsations to be invited to participate will be introduced and discussed at the meetings of the Certifiers Council, the Standards Committee and the Advisory Council.

-Standards Committee worked on a first revision draft based on various suggested revisions collected since the release of GOTS Version 4.0
+The GOTS Standards Committee will work on a first revision draft for both the Standard and Implementation Manual based on various suggestions and comments collected since the release of GOTS Version 5.0

-Selected international stakeholder organisations (see list below) were invited to participate in the revision process; the procedure and planned timetable was introduced to them and also published on the GOTS website.
-Other parties interested in contributing were requested to channel their comments through one of the participating organisations (Advisory Council members, certifier or invited stakeholder).
+Selected international stakeholder organisations (see list below) will be invited to participate in the revision process; the procedure and planned timetable will be introduced to them and also published on the GOTS website.
+Other parties interested in contributing will be requested to channel their comments through one of the participating stakeholders (Advisory Council members, Certifiers or invited stakeholders).

-The GOTS Standards Committee introduced a first revision draft of GOTS 5.0 and the Manual to the Advisory Council members, GOTS-approved certifiers and invited international stakeholder organisations through the installed revision blog.
+The GOTS Standards Committee will release the first revision draft of GOTS 6.0 and the corresponding Implementation Manual to stakeholders through the installed revision blog.

-The revision blog was opened for another 30 days in which the participating parties were able to provide final comments to the observations provided by the Standards Committee and/or to the changes made from the 1st to the 2nd draft.
-No new topics were addressed at this stage of the revision process.
+The revision blog will be opened for a period 30 days in which stakeholders will be able to provide final comments to the observations provided by the Standards Committee and/or to the changes made from the 1st to the 2nd draft.
+Strictly no new topics will be addressed at this stage of the revision process.

-The final draft of GOTS Version 5.0 was be sent to the Advisory Council for approval.
+The final draft of GOTS Version 6.0 and the Implementation Manual will be sent to the Advisory Council for formal approval.

 The approach is to invite stakeholders who operate internationally with expertise in the field of organic production, textile processing, textile chemistry and social criteria and representing the industry, NGOs and consumer interests in our programme.

-Specifically, beside the Advisory Council members and the Approved Certifiers, the following provisional list of organisations were invited to participate in the GOTS revision process.
+Specifically, beside the Advisory Council members and the Approved Certifiers, the following provisional list of organisations to be invited to participate in the GOTS revision process.

 GOTS encourages organisations who are international and representative of any GOTS related aspect to contribute to the process of revision of the Standard.
 GOTS is unable to entertain requests from individuals or national organisations for the same.
 We would however suggest that these prospective contributors send in their contributions through any of the mentioned organisations.